Kusal Mendis: International career

-Mendis made his One Day International (ODI) debut against Ireland on 16 June 2016, scoring his maiden ODI fifty.
-Mendis made his Twenty20 International (T20I) debut for Sri Lanka against England on 5 July 2016 in the same tour.
+Mendis made his One Day International (ODI) debut against Ireland on 16 June 2016, and scored his maiden ODI fifty.
+In the same tour, Mendis made his Twenty20 International (T20I) debut for Sri Lanka against England on 5 July 2016.

-Making a mark in international arena
+Making a mark in the international arena (2016–2018)

 On 28 July 2016, Mendis scored his maiden Test century during the first Test against Australia at the Pallekele Cricket Stadium.
 He became the youngest Sri Lankan to score a century against Australia and also the highest score against Australia on home soil.
 Sri Lanka won the match by 106 runs, which was only their second Test win against Australia.
 Mendis won the Man of the Match award for his performance.

-In the fifth match of the Tri-series in Zimbabwe against the West Indies, Mendis scored 94 runs.
-With his fifty and 94 runs by Niroshan Dickwella, Sri Lanka posted 330 runs off 50 overs, which was recorded as the highest total by Sri Lanka against the West Indies.
-Sri Lanka won the match by single run and Mendis was adjudged man of the match for his batting.
-With this win Sri Lanka reached the final with Zimbabwe.
-In the final, Mendis scored another fifty, guiding the team to win the series by 6 wickets.
-His all-round performances in the series gave him his first player of the series award.
+In the fifth match of the Tri-series in Zimbabwe against the West Indies, Mendis scored match-winning 94 runs and made 94-run partnership with Niroshan Dickwella.
+Sri Lanka later posted 330 runs off 50 overs, which was recorded as the highest total by Sri Lanka against the West Indies.
+Sri Lanka won the match by one run and reached the final, where Mendis won the man of the match award.
+In the final against Zimbabwe, Mendis scored another fifty, guiding the team to win the series by 6 wickets.
+His all-round performances in the series gave him his first Player of the series award.

-On the first Test against Bangladesh at Galle, Mendis scored his second Test century, just fall short 6 runs for his double hundred.
-His score of 194, before he was caught by Tamim Iqbal.
-On 28 March 2017, in the second ODI against Bangladesh at Rangiri Dambulla International Stadium, Mendis scored his maiden ODI century, with 102 runs.
-However, the match ended as a no result, due to heavy rain.
+On the first Test against Bangladesh at Galle in 2017, Mendis scored his second Test century, just falling short 6 runs for his double hundred.
+On 28 March 2017, in the second ODI against Bangladesh, Mendis scored his maiden ODI century, with 102 runs.
+However, the match ended with a no result, due to heavy rain.

-On 8 June 2017 against India in 2017 ICC Champions Trophy, Mendis scored a match-winning 89 runs to seal the match for Sri Lanka.
+On 8 June 2017, against India in the 2017 ICC Champions Trophy, Mendis scored a match-winning 89 runs and made a 159-run stand for the second wicket with Danushka Gunathilaka.
 In the match, Sri Lanka chased 321 runs scored by India, by recording the highest successful run chase in Champion's Trophy history.
-He along with Danushka Gunathilaka stood 159-run stand for the second wicket and helped to reach the mark.
 This was Sri Lanka's joint-highest chase, and their first successful 300-plus chase since the 2015 World Cup as well.
-On 30 June 2017 against Zimbabwe, Mendis passed 1,000 ODI runs, becoming the joint second-fastest (with Tharanga) for Sri Lanka to achieve this.
+On 30 June 2017, against Zimbabwe, Mendis passed 1,000 ODI runs, becoming the joint second-fastest with Upul Tharanga for Sri Lanka to achieve this.